NYC-Camp/website/README.txt

 DEVELOPING FOR DRUPAL
 ---------------------

-Drupal contains an extensive API that allows you to add to and modify the functionality of your site.
-The API consists of "hooks", which allow modules to react to system events and customize Drupal's behavior, and functions that standardize common operations such as database queries and form generation.
-The flexible hook architecture means that you should never need to directly modify the files that come with Drupal core to achieve the functionality you want;
+Drupal contains a broad API that permits you to add to and change the usefulness of your site.
+The API comprises of "snares", which permit modules to respond to framework occasions and modify Drupal's conduct, and capacities that normalize regular tasks, for example, information base inquiries and structure age.
+The adaptable snare design implies that you ought to never need to straightforwardly change the documents that accompany Drupal center to accomplish the usefulness you need; rather, usefulness alterations appear as modules.

-instead, functionality modifications take the form of modules.
+At the point when you need new usefulness for your Drupal site, look for existing contributed modules.
+On the off chance that you discover a module that matches aside from a bug or an extra required component, change the module and contribute your enhancements back to the task as a "fix".
+Make new custom modules as it were

-When you need new functionality for your Drupal site, search for existing contributed modules.
-If you find a module that matches except for a bug or an additional needed feature, change the module and contribute your improvements back to the project in the form of a "patch".
-Create new custom modules only when nothing existing comes close to what you need.
+when nothing existing approaches what you need.
 More about developing:
  * Search for existing contributed modules: http://drupal.org/project/modules